IbrahimDuale/e_commerce/README.md

 ##### Products' manager
 Only admin accounts can access this service.
 This service is used to create a product and/or product category with its associated images and stores them using the appropriate service.
 This service links the product and/or product categories with the images they were created with stored in the blob store.
 Additionally, Admins can view, update and delete products and products' categories and their associated images.
 ##### Search
 Anyone can use this service.
 Used to search products given a query string or filter.
-When searching by query string, products with tags or parts of their title or description matching the query string are returned.
+When searching by query string, products with parts of their title or description matching the query string are returned.
 When searching by filter, products with a tag matching the filter are returned.
 ##### Carts
 Users can only modify their cart.
 Used to get, add, update, and delete products in their cart.
 ##### Orders' histories